open-science-promoters/RDM-promotion/website_build/content/blog/2018-09-06-generic-version-0-1.md

 ---

-#### Text of the generic:
+#### Text of the generic (typos corrected):

-We did - waiste time during data formating for analysis
+We did - waste time during data formating for analysis

-We did - loose data
+We did - lose data

 We had - a paper rejected because we could not locate the raw data

-We did - throw data because we could not make sense of it
+We did - throw data away because we could not make sense of it

-We failed - to regonize open data as the new standard
+We failed - to recognize open data as the new standard

-Data managment will help you.
+Data management will help you.

-Better Research - organise your digital data and perform easier, reproducible analysis In less time - get digital skills, work smarter open data - foster collaboration, become a leader and spread the word.
+Better Research - organize your digital data and perform easier, reproducible analysis In less time - get digital skills, work smarter open data - foster collaboration, become a leader and spread the word.